Trump Has Yet To Sever Ties With Businesses, Despite Promises, Report Says

 The Florida Department of Corporations said no changes have been made to three Trump businesses located there.

-ProPublica also reported, "Ivanka Trump is still listed as the authorized officer on records for two entities related to the Old Post Office in Washington, D.C., which the Trump family bought and turned into a hotel.
-No changes have been filed for either of the companies, which are registered in Delaware."
+ProPublica also reported, "Ivanka Trump is still listed as the authorized officer on records for two entities related to the Old Post Office in Washington, D.C.," which the Trump family leases.
+It adds that "no changes have been filed for either of the companies, which are registered in Delaware."

 Ivanka Trump is married to Jared Kushner, whom Trump has named as a senior adviser.